devopsmakers/centos7-hardened/README.md

 # centos7-hardened
-Configurtion for a Oscap PCI-DSS hardened CentOS 7 AMI built using Packer.
+Configuration for an Oscap PCI-DSS hardened CentOS 7 AMI built using Packer.

 # Why
 ## Overview